• Skip to primary navigation

 Rosemary marinades, or lemon pepper rubs.

-Endless flavor combinations to enhance the lamb chops.
+Endless flavor combinations to improve the lamb chops.

 Differences Between Lamb Shank and Lamb Chop

-Where they come from on the animal is the main difference.
+Where they come from on the animal is the main difference - similar contrasts appear in a beef shank vs oxtail comparison where bone and muscle change outcomes.

 Cut and Shape